yenchenchou/mle-career-path/DataStructure_Algorithm/README.md

                 # [4,-1,2,1,] --> need to know when including negative value for long term
                 ```

+4. remove elements (in place):
+    * two pointers
+        * both from start point
+            * one slow for real calculation and one fast for just iterate the object.
+        * one start one end

 ### **12.4 Common mistake points**

 1. Question Summary: